Dhananjay-97/GenAI/README.md

 ## 🙋‍♂️ Need Help?

-Don't hesitate to reach out on the discussion forum for assistance!
-We're here to help you succeed.
+Don't hesitate to reach out for assistance!
 Feel free to ask questions beyond the course scope too! 🤔💬